-Appendix E: Measurement of dialysis adequacy
+Appendix D: Measurement of Dialysis Adequacy

-Urea rebound and timing of blood samples
+D:1: Urea rebound and timing of blood samples

-The URR, like all methods of calculating haemodialysis adequacy, requires a precise and reproducible method of pre-dialysis, and more importantly, post-dialysis blood sampling.
+The urea reduction ratio (URR), like all methods of calculating haemodialysis adequacy, requires a precise and reproducible method of pre-dialysis and, more importantly, post-dialysis blood sampling.
 The standardisation of post-dialysis blood sampling is critical to limit the overestimation of urea removal that is inevitable if no account is taken of post-dialysis urea rebound.
-The dilutional effects of access recirculation (in patients dialysing using arterio-venous fistulae), and cardiopulmonary recirculation cease within a few minutes of stopping haemodialysis.
-The remaining rebound is due to intercompartmental urea disequilibrium, with equilibration taking 30-45 minutes.
-The percentage increase in urea after 30 minutes may be as much as 17 - 45% (Abramson).
+The dilutional effects of access recirculation (in patients dialysing using arterio-venous fistulae) and cardiopulmonary recirculation cease within a few minutes of stopping haemodialysis (Figure D.1).
+The remaining rebound is caused by intercompartmental urea disequilibrium, equilibration taking 30-45 minutes.
+The percentage increase in urea after 30 minutes may be as much as 17-45%.1